-Starting a company can be a busy and confusing time but it is important to remember the ongoing requirements to ensure your company is fully compliant.located anywhere in the world and there are no rules stating that the majority of the share capital must be held with the UK.
+Starting a company can be a busy and confusing time, but it is important to remember the ongoing requirements to ensure your company is fully compliant.
+Any location in the world is acceptable, and there are no regulations mandating that the majority of the share capital must be retained within the UK.
 The process for non-UK resident directors is the same as UK resident directors.

 What Will I Need to File After Incorporation?

 Your company director(s) will be responsible for meeting the annual filing requirements for the company.
 You may also wish to appoint a secretary or use a company who offers company secretarial services, such as 1st Choice Incorporations, to maintain your compliance.

 Your annual accounts will need to be filed 21 months after the incorporation of your company, and every subsequent year following.